 Canon RF 85mm F2 Macro IS STM

-"The honeycomb image was taken handheld at 1/60 second, and it's super-sharp thanks to the Hybrid Image Stabilization.
+"The honeycomb image was taken handheld at 1/60 second, and it's super-sharp thanks to the Hybrid Image Stabilisation.
 At that shutter speed, the results would normally be quite shaky, but the Hybrid IS really works.

 "The autofocus locked on quickly, even when shooting close-ups.
 The lens has a focus limiter switch, so you can prevent the camera trying to focus throughout the entire range.”